Quasicoherent sheaves for dagger analytic geometry: Quasicoherent sheaves

 By functoriality of $f_*$, for any (small) diagram $(M_i)_{i \in \mathcal{I}}$ in $\operatorname{QCoh}(X)$ one has a natural morphism

-therefore, the statement of Proposition \ref{prop:pushforward} below makes sense; its proof amounts to an explicit computation of the functor $f_*$ for a quasi-compact\footnote{Recall that a morphism $f: X \to Y$ of dagger analytic varieties is called quasi-compact, if the preimage of any quasi-compact admissible open subset, is quasi-compact.} morphism of separated dagger analytic varieties. \begin{prop} Suppose that $f: X \to Y$ is a quasi-compact morphism of separated dagger analytic varieties.
-Then the right adjoint $f_*$ of the functor $\mathbf{L}f^*:\operatorname{QCoh}(Y) \to \operatorname{QCoh}(X)$ commutes with restrictions, i.e., if $t: W \hookrightarrow Y$ is an admissible open subset, in the induced Cartesian diagram
+therefore, the statement of Proposition \ref{prop:pushforward} below makes sense. \begin{prop} Suppose that $f: X \to Y$ is a qcqs morphism of dagger analytic varieties.
+Then: \begin{enumerate}[(i)] \item \cite[Lemma 2.4.16]{mann_p-adic_2022} The functor $f_*$ commutes with restrictions, i.e., if $t: W \hookrightarrow Y$ is an admissible open subset, in the induced Cartesian diagram

 the induced base change morphism